-Take a look at an inventive compost collection program that keeps food and paper items out of landfills, and a Choose to Reuse initiative virtually eliminates waste from take-out containers, and you’ll see why Clark won MassRecycle three consecutive years.
+Take a look at Clark’s compost collection program that keeps food out of landfills, our community-supporting collaboration to reduce waste at move-out, and an innovative Choose to Reuse initiative that virtually eliminates waste from take-out containers, and you’ll see why Clark won MassRecycle & EPA WasteWise awards for 6 consecutive years!

+In 2015 Clark won a National-level WasteWise Partner of the Year performance award from the EPA for its effective recycling programs leading to significant waste reduction; one of only two awards given!
+In 2015, Clark also won a Region 2 WasteWise Food Recovery Challenge award for our innovative and extensive composting operations and source reduction.
 In 2013 Clark won MassRecycle ‘Best Student Effort’ among Massachusetts colleges and universities for its innovative and successful dorm composting program!
-A collaborative effort two years in the making, the state agency was so impressed that they created a category to showcase Clark’s achievement.
-In 2012 Clark was recognized by the DEP’s MassRecycle for its student Recycling Crew and their partners in Physical Plant, the Thrift Store, and Sustainable Clark: recycling rate of 30%; diversion rate of 50%; waste decreased by 50 tons! ( Clark placed third in the state behind Harvard and Tufts Universities – not bad company, considering the resources those two giants ‘throw’ at managing waste!)
-In 2011 Clark Dining Services was awarded first place for its effective composting program in Higgins Cafeteria, averaging 200 tons of waste diverted to compost per year.
+In 2012 Clark was recognized by MassRecycle for the achievement of our student Recycling Crew and their partners in reducing waste (placing third behind Harvard and Tufts Universities – not bad company, considering the resources those two giants ‘throw’ at managing waste!)
+In 2011 Clark Dining Services won first place our composting program, averaging 200 tons of food waste diverted to compost per year.